-Warehouse efficiency remains one of the most important strategic goals and differentiators for logistics organizations.
-And the reason is simple, without an efficient warehouse operation the business is forced to increase its workforce in order to maintain high levels of service.
+Warehouse technologies can directly impact one of the most critical strategic goals and differentiators for logistics organizations: warehouse efficiency.
+Because if warehouse operations run inefficiently, the business is forced to increase its workforce to maintain high service levels.

-To combat this challenge, many warehouses are looking towards technology to provide solutions that automate repetitive tasks and reduce errors.
+However, adding additional employees often result in the erosion of profit margins and a warehouse operation that is more prone to human error.
+To meet this challenge, many warehouses are looking to technology for solutions that automate repetitive tasks and reduce errors.

 Other organizations are analyzing every warehouse process and removing unnecessary steps – even eliminating some processes all together.